tomayac/js-input-masking/README.md

 ## Isomporhic JS™

-The idea of making this part of the language would allow people to use this on the **client** and the **server**.
+Making this part of the language would allow people to use this on the **client** and the **server**.

 ### On the client

-For example, a **client-side implementation** could use this as follows (note that the `type="tel"` of the `<input>` does not mean _"the value is actually the input value is not automatically validated to a particular format before the form can be submitted, because formats for telephone numbers vary so much around the world"_ [_cf._
+For example, a **client-side implementation** could use this as follows (note that the `type="tel"` of the `<input>` does not mean the input value is _"automatically validated to a particular format before the form can be submitted, because formats for telephone numbers vary so much around the world"_ [_cf._
 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#:~:text=the%20input%20value%20is%20not%20automatically%20validated%20to%20a%20particular%20format%20before%20the%20form%20can%20be%20submitted%2C%20because%20formats%20for%20telephone%20numbers%20vary%20so%20much%20around%20the%20world.)]):